Partnering with the Land

 Rapid Response for Conservation South Luangwa

-We grade the entire road network around our camps as well as many access roads for rapid anti-poaching response into the northern reaches of the park.
-Many of these roads are then used by the CSL teams for their anti-poaching patrols.
+Each season Derek and his team set out to do the enormous task of grading and ‘polishing’ entire road network’s around our camps.
+Roughly 120 kilometres of roads within an 80 square kilometres radius allows many access roads for rapid anti-poaching response into the northern reaches of the park.
+These roads are, therefore, then used by the CSL teams for their anti-poaching patrols.

 Water Sources in the Community